 Read the Entire Document

-This may go without saying, but it is critically important that you read your entire research study thoroughly from start to finish before beginning to write the executive summary.
+This may go without saying, but it is critically important that you read the entire research study thoroughly from start to finish before you begin to write the executive summary.
 Take notes as you go along, highlighting important statements of fact, key findings, and recommended courses of action.
-This will better prepare you for how to organize and summarize your study.
+This will better prepare you for how to organize and summarize the study.
 Remember this is not a brief abstract of 300 words or less but, essentially, a mini-paper of your paper, with a focus on recommendations.

 Isolate the Major Points Within the Original Document